 Many early roads were not followed by modern highways, meaning areas of cultural heritage value or interest associated with historic roadways are now far removed from modern thoroughfares, often in remote areas or used as trails or logging roads.
 Therefore, archaeological potential is high within 150 m of these historic transportation routes.
-This includes existing and previous rail lines; the rail lines were the first form of transportation within this area of Ontario, and a large number of early communities sprang up along the lines to service the lumber industry.
 Historic communities within the study areas have contracted over time, each of them at their largest in the late 1800s to early 1900s, seeing a gradual decrease over time.
 Significant archaeological resources related to these communities may remain outside of their current limits.
-Archaeological potential has been determined to be high in proximity to the estimated locations of early roads, the post offices, and historic communities.
-Highways 69 and 522 are not considered to be historic transportation routes, and any cultural heritage value or interest associated with them has now been previously and extensively disturbed where the natural environment has been impacted by their construction.
+Archaeological potential has been determined to be high in proximity to the estimated locations of early roads, post offices, and historic communities.
+Highways 69 and 522 are not considered to be historic transportation routes, and any cultural heritage value or interest associated with them has now been previously and extensively disturbed.
+Highways 69 and 522 are not considered to be historic transportation routes, and any cultural heritage value or interest associated with them has now been previously and extensively disturbed.